Irmo Workplace Injury Attorney

 - Retaliation.
 South Carolina prohibits an employer from retaliating against a worker for filing a claim.

+Our attorneys know how to gather evidence, challenge unfair decisions, and fight for injured workers both inside and outside of court.
 Contact us to schedule a confidential meeting.
-We can review the current status of your case and advise about next steps.
+We can review the current status of your personal injury case and advise about next steps.

 FAQs about Irmo Workplace Injuries